isomerpages/moe-bedoksouthsec/_student-development/CCE/Character and Citizenship Education.md

 [MySkillsFuture](https://www.myskillsfuture.gov.sg/content/student/en/secondary.html)&nbsp;Portal – Students are introduced to this tool to help them discover their attributes and strengths, and find out more about different careers that they might be interested in.

+<a href="https://www.moe.gov.sg/education-in-sg/our-programmes/aep-sec" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/education-in-sg/our-programmes/aep-sec</a><p></p><p><strong>
-[Medialiteracycouncil.sg](Medialiteracycouncil.sg) – The Media Literacy Council website hosts useful resources for both parents and students on safe, smart and kind internet usage.
+[Medialiteracycouncil.sg](Medialiteracycouncil.sg) – The Media Literacy Council website hosts useful resources for both parents and students on safe, smart and kind internet usage.</strong></p>